dillionmegida/dillionmegida/README.md

 ### Hi there, I'm Dillion 👋

-A Frontend Engineer and Technical Writer from Kogi State, Nigeria.
+A Software Engineer and Technical Writer from Kogi State, Nigeria.
 Passionate about learning, building and teaching.

 <!-- - 🔭 I’m currently working on [sku -->
 <!-- - 🌱 I’m currently learning Web Accessibility practices and Getting better at React.